TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-Let's check all the layers.
+Let’s check all the layers.
 Maybe some will give better-looking explanations.

 .. code:: ipython3